2 hours ago

 - Within six months of receiving a final response to your complaint and

-- No more than six years from the date of act/omission;or
+- No more than one year from the date of act/omission;

 Call: 0300 555 0333 between 9am to 5pm.